 It’s normal to sometimes feel sad, blue or less motivated to do the things we usually enjoy.
 But parents and caretakers need to act when signs of depression or anxiety begin to get in the way of a child’s or teen’s ability to successfully take part in school, family and social activities.
-Fortunately, there are treatments available that work.
+Fortunately, there are treatments that work.

 - Look for ways to talk with your child or adolescent about reducing stress.
-Work together to find ways to reduce stress in the home, family and in your child’s daily life.
+Work together to find ways to reduce stress in the home, family and your child’s daily life.
 Be cautious about sharing your own stress with your child or teen.

 - Promote healthy eating and daily exercise.

 - Pay attention to how much your child’s symptoms prevent them from taking part in daily life.

 - It’s time to take action if your child’s depression or anxiety causes them to “drop out” of their life (no longer seeing friends, leaving a team, falling grades).